King Zhou of Shang Di Xin — Controversial Last King of Shang Dynasty in History of China

 Hence, Lord Ji Fa and his prime minister Jiang Ziya led Zhou’s army, together with some other rebellion lords, they decisively attacked Shang’s capital city.
 This was the Battle of Muye.

-The reasons for Zhou’s expedition include the King Di Xin had been obsessed with alcohol and women, disrespected the nobles, ignored grand sacrificial ceremony, and empowered humble people.
+The reasons for Zhou’s expedition include King Di Xin having been obsessed with alcohol and women, disrespecting other nobles, ignoring grand sacrificial ceremonies, and empowering humble people.

 On the other side, King Di Xin had to arm many slaves to fight back.